Prasanth-1011/Task-Board/Readme.md

 -   **Sorting**: Uses a "SortableContext" to allow you to drag and reorder your tasks.

 #### 5. SubTask.jsx
-A smaller input form found at the bottom of each task card.
+A smaller input form found at each task card.
--   **Placement**: It is pinned to the bottom of the card to keep the design consistent.
 -   **Functionality**: Allows you to add smaller steps (subtasks) to a main task.

 #### 6. Footer.jsx